nizanhuw/Data512_Wildfire_Project/README.md

 ## Instructions:

 ### For Common Analysis Part 1
-Please utilize the link to the ipynb file running all modules in the Source code folder:
+Please utilize the link to the ipynb file running all modules in the Source code folder please import the path from the correct directory listed to run all modules requiring data to be loaded:

 The `source code folder` contains the following ipynb files to run in a specific order:
 - Reader.py: Instructor's python `object` function from the Wildfire.zip to read in USGS GEO called and imported in